-U.S. Women's Hockey Team Goes To Overtime With Canada: 2-2 In Gold Medal Final
+U.S. Women's Hockey Team Wins Gold, Beating Canada In Penalty-Shot Thriller

 The U.S. women have had great success in the World Championships during Canada's run in the Olympics.
 But the Americans suffered a heartbreaker in Sochi in 2014, when Canada won the gold medal match in overtime.

-Players on both teams say things are different now, and that they're hungry to win the title.
-They're also saying this game will be intense and physical.
+Coming into this game, players on both teams said things are different now, and that they were hungry to win the title.
+They also said this game would be intense and physical — something that proved accurate.

 The U.S. and Canada are the only two teams to have ever won an Olympic gold medal in women's hockey.
 And while the start time in the U.S. falls on Wednesday night, this year's title game is taking place on Feb.
 22 in South Korea — 38 years after the "Miracle on Ice" of 1980, when the U.S. men's team upset the Soviet Union.

-Canada's streak of four consecutive team gold medals is second among all Olympic women's events, trailing only the U.S. women's basketball team, who have won six in a row (so far).
+Canada's streak of four consecutive team gold medals is now halted; it is second among all Olympic women's team events, trailing only the U.S. women's basketball team, who have won six in a row (so far).